EficodeDemoOrg/copilot-java/Copilot-Exercises-JetBrains.md

 # GitHub Copilot in IntelliJ: Simple Weather CLI App Exercises

 This document provides a series of exercises designed to help you learn and practice using the GitHub Copilot plugin within JetBrains IntelliJ IDEA.
-We will cover exploring the codebase, ideating new features, and implementing them using Copilot's capabilities in the JetBrains environment.
+We will cover exploring the codebase, ideating new features, and implementing them using an advanced, Test-Driven Development (TDD) workflow.

 ### Key GitHub Copilot Interaction Points in IntelliJ:

 * **Copilot Chat Tool Window:** Your main interface for interacting with Copilot.
 You can open it from the right-hand sidebar.
-This is where you'll ask questions, use slash commands, and see detailed responses.
+    * **Chat Modes & Context:** The chat has different modes.
+The way you add file/folder context depends on the mode:
+        * **Ask Mode:** Has a `+` button to add specific file(s) as context.
+        * **Edits Mode:** Has a `+ Add Files` button to select files for modification.
+        * **Agent Mode (Preview):** Has a `+ Add Context` button that allows you to add both files and folders.
 * **Inline Chat:** Allows you to have a quick, contextual chat directly in the editor.
 Select a block of code and use the shortcut `Shift+Ctrl+I` (macOS) or `Shift+Ctrl+G` (Windows/Linux), or right-click and choose "Copilot > Start Inline Chat".
 * **Context Participants (`@`):** Used in the Chat window to bring specific, broad contexts into your prompt.
-    * `@project`: The equivalent of `@workspace` in VS Code.
-It gives Copilot context of your entire project.
+    * `@project`: Gives Copilot context of your entire project.
-* **Chat Variables (`#`):** Used to provide more granular context from your editor to Copilot.
-    * `#file`: References one or more specific files.
-You can type `#file:` and start typing a filename to get suggestions.
-    * `#selection`: Automatically includes the code you have selected in the editor.
 * **Slash Commands (`/`):** Quick shortcuts for common tasks used within the Chat window or Inline Chat.
 Common commands include `/explain`, `/tests`, `/fix`, and `/doc`.
 * **Code Completion (Ghost Text):** Automatic, inline suggestions that appear as you type.
 Press `Tab` to accept them.
 * **Commit Message Generation:** A dedicated Copilot icon in the Git commit window that analyzes your staged changes and suggests a commit message.
-* **Agent Mode (Preview):** A mode in the Copilot Chat window for performing more complex, multi-step tasks.
-This may need to be enabled in settings and is still in preview.

 ### Prerequisites:

 * JetBrains IntelliJ IDEA installed.
-* The **GitHub Copilot** plugin installed from the JetBrains Marketplace and configured with your GitHub account.
+* The **GitHub Copilot** plugin installed and configured.
 * The Simple Weather CLI project opened in IntelliJ.
-* An integrated terminal open within IntelliJ (View > Tool Windows > Terminal).
-* Basic understanding of Java and Maven.
-* An OpenWeatherMap API key set as the `OPENWEATHERMAP_API_KEY` environment variable.
+* (For later exercises) A file named `docs/APIs/OpenWeather.md` that contains information or a schema for the OpenWeatherMap API.

 ---

 ## Section 1: Explore the Codebase

-**Goal:** Use Copilot Chat with various context providers (`@project`, `#file`) to quickly understand the project and its components.
+**Goal:** Use Copilot Chat with various context providers to quickly understand the project and its components.

 ---